samermurad/codea-mv-vox-importer/README.md

 Tool for conerting Megical Voxel `.vox` files to codea volume models. works well with the Voxel Max App.

-Implementation of buffer reading is based on the `.vox` File format definition, more info can be found in [voxel-model](the https://github.com/ephtracy/voxel-model) repo
+Implementation of buffer reading is based on the `.vox` File format definition, more info can be found in the [voxel-model](https://github.com/ephtracy/voxel-model) repo

 > NOTE: Work in progress, initial logic is working